Ayusan

 Ayusan (アユサン, foaled 21 February 2010) is a Japanese Thoroughbred racehorse and broodmare best known for her win in the 2013 Oka Sho.
 As a two-year-old she won on her debut before finishing second in the Artemis Stakes and seventh in the Hanshin Juvenile Fillies.
-In the following year she ran third the Tulip Sho before taking the Oka Sho and went on to finish fourth in the Yushun Himba.
+In the following year she ran third in the Tulip Sho before taking the Oka Sho and went on to finish fourth in the Yushun Himba.
 After failing in two starts in 2014 she was retired from racing.

 Background

 Ayusan is a bay mare with a white star and snip and four white socks bred in Japan by Shimokobe Farm.
 During her racing career she was owned by Juichi Hoshin and trained by Takahisa Tezuka.
 She was ridden in most of her races by Genki Maruyama.

 She was from the third crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Ayusan's dam Buy The Cat was a Kentucky-bred mare who won one minor race from three starts and was exported to Japan after being sold for $60,000 at Keeneland in November 2006.
 She was a descendant of the American broodmare Demolition, making her a distant relative of the St Leger winner Lucarno.